elliotlarson/dev-notes/python-testing-notes.md

 Notice how much easier it is to call out an individual test than it is with unittest.

+### Placing tests in `tests` directory

+If you are seeing an error when trying to import your implementation module that is up one directory, you may need to add an `__init__.py` file to the root of your `tests` directory.

 ### Running iPython debugger in a test

 Pytest captures output by default, but the `-s` option turns capturing off, which allows you to drop an iPython debug statement in your code: